Rami114/x86.help/includes/instruction/_bswap.md

 ### IA-32 Architecture Legacy Compatibility
-The BSWAP instruction is not supported on IA-32 processors earlier than the
+The BSWAP instruction is not supported on IA-32 processors earlier than the Intel486™ processor family.
+For compatibility with this instruction, software should include functionally equivalent code for execution on Intel processors earlier than the Intel486 processor family.

 ### Flags Affected